rdf-pipeline/framework/ReadMe.txt

 have to be changed back to use pcache again.

 6/9/11: I should explain and hype the term "virtual cache".

-6/5/11: I've been thinking about mapcar.
-When B does a conditional GET to A, A should return the concatenation of HEAD requests to each Ai in the response body.
-Therefore, if the conditional GET to A yields Not-Modified, then we know that none of the Ai's contents have changed and we don't need to request any of them.
-But if any have changed, then we'll know which Ai changed by parsing the response body, so we can then request only the ones that have changed.
-The downside of this is that it means that, internally, A will do two requests to each Ai that changed: first the HEAD request, and then later the GET request.
-Instead, it would be better to be able to do a group conditional request, sending previous ETags for all Ai's, and getting back a list of all Ai's with their latest ETags, and for those that had changed, also their content.
-Could this be done with a GET?
-Can a GET request include a body?
-Or would all these ETags have to be encoded into the URL?
-Or would we have to use POST?

 5/26/11: I got RDF::LinkedData working using Plack, thanks to http://www.perlrdf.org/slides/perlrdf-intro.xhtml